 Regional spread.
 The carcinoid tumor has spread through the wall of the primary organ to nearby tissues, such as fat, muscle, or lymph nodes.

 Distant spread.
-The carcinoid tumor has spread to tissues or organs far away from the primary organ, such as the liver, bones, or lungs.
+The carcinoid tumor has spread to tissues or organs far away from the primary organ, such as to the liver, bones, or lungs.

-Lung carcinoid tumor
+Lung carcinoid tumors

 The staging of a lung carcinoid tumor is the same as the staging of non-small cell lung cancer (NSCLC).
 Learn more about lung cancer staging .